Table of Contents

 Internet users will need one of three cards to access the internet:

-- Mercer County Library System Library Card issued in the patron’s name.
+• Mercer County Library System Library Card issued in the patron’s name.

-- Guest Internet Pass: Individuals who are visiting the library and do not wish to register for a library card, but want to use our PCs, may obtain a guest pass.
+• Guest Internet Pass: Individuals who are visiting the library and do not wish to register for a library card, but want to use our PCs, may obtain a guest pass.
 Guests should see a staff member for a guest pass.
 Registration will require some form of photographic identification, such as a driver’s license or school identification card.
 Staff may use their discretion in issuing a guest internet pass in the event that the patron does not have a photographic ID.

-F. Duration of Usage
+E. Duration of Usage

-- Library cardholders and Internet-Only cardholders will be allowed a standard allotment of 120 minutes of PC time per day.
+• Library cardholders and Internet-Only cardholders will be allowed a standard allotment of 120 minutes of PC time per day.
 Patrons can use their allotted time all in one session, or in any increments the patron wishes, but patrons must have a minimum of 10 minutes of time remaining in order to log-on.

-- Guest Use.
+• Guest Use.
 Guest passes are available for a standard allotment of 60 minutes of PC time per day.

-G. Supplementary Time
+F. Supplementary Time

-Supplementary time may be granted for users who are approaching the limit of their standard allotment, and need to continue working beyond that limit.
+Supplementary Time may be granted for users who are approaching the limit of their standard allotment, and need to continue working beyond that limit.
 Patrons may request up to 30 minutes of additional time in addition to their standard allotment, subject to the indications specified below.
 Individuals using the Express PCs may request up to 20 minutes of additional time, subject to the indications specified below.

-H. Limitations on Supplementary Time
+G. Limitations on Supplementary Time

 Limitations on supplementary time will be imposed whenever there is a reasonably based risk that supplementary time on the computer would deprive another patron or guest the opportunity to make use of a public computer.
 If all public access computers are in use when a request for supplementary time is made, staff may decline to grant supplementary time, or limit supplementary time in 15 minutes increments, until another computer becomes available.

-I. Saving, Printing and Downloading
+H. Saving, Printing and Downloading

 If patrons wish to save a copy of their work, they may bring a flash drive for downloading.
 Information can be saved to the hard drive temporarily, but will be deleted when the patron logs-off or if the patron’s session expires.

 Patrons are responsible for logging off properly by using the “end session” button.
 Failure to do so may result in the temporary retention of personal information.
 Patrons should ask staff if they are unsure how to properly sign out of a session.
 To protect privacy, anything saved on the PCs will be deleted once the session ends.
-This includes files, passwords or website history.
+This includes files, passwords and website history.
 The software the library uses does not track internet activity.

 If a patron experiences difficulty in using a computer they should notify staff immediately.
 They should not attempt to shut-off or reboot the computer; the PC will automatically reboot when a patron logs-off or their time expires.